This profile is written and maintained by the homeowner, architect, or builder.

 Seven months after the pad went down, we moved in over Easter 2020 and set to work establishing a new garden containing 200 waterwise natives.
 With our focus elsewhere, we went through our first winter without a single curtain to retain heat, yet the house still performed well.
 Overnight temperatures never dropped below high teens whilst daytime temperatures quickly reached low to mid-twenties and stayed there until late at night.
 Over summer the indoor temperature ranged from low to high twenties.
 Our ceiling fans, only rarely required, kept us comfortable during heatwaves.

-Whilst it was devastating to knock down a home containing half a century of memories, we are well compensated by our rebuild, which has exceeded our expectations in every regard.
+Whilst it was devastating to knock down a home containing half a century of memories, we are well compensated by our rebuild.
+Three years on, it continues to exceed our expectations in every regard.